 The poems here deal with love, faith and language.
 Gray has called them negatives because he says ‘they describe love mainly by its absences and reverses.’
 They are mostly not cheery.
 The failed encounters read like compressed versions of episodes from Lanark (e.g. ‘Loneliness’).
 There is the same painful honesty about love and lust to be found in the novels Lanark, 1982, Janine and Something Leather.
 There is an abstract quality about many of the poems that makes them speak less directly to the reader, although you feel they are speaking directly to the author – he at least knows what they mean.
 Others are so direct as to make the reader gasp.
 And Gray’s irrepressible sense of humour does much to lighten things, as in the parody of a brief biography, ‘Awaiting’.

-Gray continues to write poems.
-And continues to write as truthfully, even when painfully, as ever.
-A recent poem has the line, ‘My son dislikes me now, is a real stranger.’
+Gray continued to write poems until the end of his career and continued to write as truthfully, even painfully, as ever.
+One of his last poems has the line, ‘My son dislikes me now, is a real stranger.’
 Stuart Kelly sums up his achievement as a poet: ‘a dispassionate, confessional voice; technical accomplishment utilised to convey meaning rather than for its own sake and a hard-won sense of the complexity of the universe….
 His poetic work, especially when dealing with the relationship, or lack thereof, between the sexes, is memorable and disconcerting in the way only good poetry is.’